Just Beat It! Watch a Hollander Paper Beater in Action

 Peter Gentenaar, a paper artist, designed his own Hollander Beater.

+P.S.
 The Hollander Beater shown is my used laboratory beater, made by Noble & Wood.
 Solid cast iron and the perfect little studio monster!